 One of the leading causes of road accidents at night is a lack of driver fitness.
 This could be due to two reasons – poor vision and overall fatigue.
 Let’s talk about vision first.
 Many drivers may suffer from weak eyesight or even night blindness and never realize it because they don’t get their eyes tested.
 This is where the problem lies, because when such drivers are put in a situation where they need to drive at night, they may experience a foggy and unclear vision.
 They may not see the road signs or warning signals in time, leading to accidents.

 To prevent this, before going out to drive at night, make sure to get your eyes tested and get a green signal from your doctor.
-Having the right prescription lenses can make all of the difference in the world.
+Having the right prescription lenses and glasses for night driving can make all of the difference in the world.
 Another great tip would be to switch to contact lenses as some glasses can fog up or even become smudgy.
 Even if you can still see clearly through them, those smudges continuously distract the eye and can make your eyes tired, more quickly.
 And more importantly, glasses can so easily be mislaid.
 Forgetting them on the kitchen counter or even at the restaurant could hamper your ability to drive and see clearly.
 So ditch those specs, search Google for the best contact lenses uk and ensure that you stay safe.

 But, remember, when it comes to driver fatigue, accidents often occur because drivers may fall asleep on the wheel or not be alert enough to think fast in case of an emergency.
 To prevent this, drivers should travel in a pair and switch seats, especially for long drives.
 If this is not an option, they need to take proper breaks to rest and stay alert.